NREL-Sienna/PowerSystems.jl/docs/src/modeler/parsing.md

   ElectricLoad, Generator, LoadZone, Reserve)
 * component_name:  Name of component
 * label:  User-defined label for the time series data.
-* scaling_factor:  Controls normalization of the data.
+* normalization_factor:  Controls normalization of the data.
 Use 1.0 for pre-normalized data.
 Use 'Max' to divide the timeseries by the max value in the column.
 Use any float for a custom scaling factor.
 * data_file:  Path to the time series data file